This module weighs 25% of your GCSE grade and will be examined with a 50-mark paper that lasts 1 hour.

 There will be a 5 marker to test your translation skills in particular.
 However, knowledge of the set text is required for the whole of the paper, and you DO NOT NEED TO learn the English verbatim.
 This is what you should do instead:

 Check your knowledge at regular intervals by reading the Latin, translating, then checking against the model translation.
 You should be able to pick out phrases and individual words, as well as have a very good grasp of the overall meaning.
-To check that you understand all words individually, you can either use a glossary or a tool like Perseus.
-Perseus has the advantage of showing you alternative meanings, which can be very helpful if for some reason you are finding the translation you did in class tricky to understand.
+To check that you understand all words individually, you can either use a glossary or a tool like Hands Up text explorer and digital commentary.
+It has the advantage of showing you alternative meanings, which can be very helpful if for some reason you are finding the translation you did in class tricky to understand.